 The Ultimate 3D CAD System

 Then I took on VX (now ZW3D) to provide easy to use integrated CNC for my associate, Gary Stuart.
 We were selling a CADKEY add-on CNC module and he just was not happy with it.
 Being a competent 3D CAD user and CNC programmer, he became the AE for the complete VX product line.
 I was not involved, being busy with CADKEY and IronCAD.
-The CADKEY folks decided to go to direct sales and after 22 years and they terminated our contract.
+The CADKEY folks decided to go to direct sales and after 22 years they terminated our contract.
 We are a unique 3D CAD/CAM dealer, we are also users and use our products in our own engineering department.

 Around the same time ZWCAD purchased VX and started enhancing the program.
 I started playing with it.
-I soon realized that it had incredible functionality all in one package.
+I soon realized that it had incredible functionality in an "all in one" integrated CAD/CAM package.
 It may not be the best in every category but 3D CAD is more than just modeling parts.

 ZW3D has everything in one program, that includes history based design, direct editing, a multi-object environment and integrated drawings.
 You can do complete projects in one file.
 Imagine how easy, productive and flexible that would be?
 Add integrated free form Class A surfacing and hybrid modeling and you are easily outperforming "Any" 3D CAD system out there.

 Its basic operation is very similar to the Pro/e clones and is very easy to get up to speed with a very short learning curve.
 It has incredible interoperability capabilities so you will not lose any legacy data, you can read the native files of all the popular 3D CAD packages.
 It can even import the PMI of Catia, Creo, NX and Solidworks.